5 questions to ask a Christian therapist before you book

 4. “Where do you stand on the issue of sexuality or sex ethics?”

 I’ve asked prospective therapists and therapists I refer clients to this question because I have strong convictions about healthy sexuality.
-If someone has different convictions than you on this, it doesn’t automatically mean they aren’t truly Christian or aren’t trustworthy to be your therapist.
-However, it may indicate a lack of wisdom, and, in my experience, sex ethics that deviate from a traditional Christian sex ethic are often the fruit of a false gospel and/or other false doctrines.
+If someone has different convictions than you on this, it doesn’t mean they aren’t truly Christian or aren’t trustworthy to be your therapist.
+However, it may indicate a lack of wisdom, and, in my experience, sex ethics that deviate from a traditional Christian sex ethic can be the fruit of a false gospel and/or other false doctrines.

 5. “How do you seek wisdom?”

 Christians recognize God as the beginning and end of all wisdom, and His Word as the ultimate source of wisdom.
-If a self-identifying Christian therapist only seeks wisdom from earthly or secular sources, that’s problematic.
-There’s a level of humility and fear of the Lord (the presence of the Holy Spirit) when one seeks wisdom in prayer, in Scripture, and from more spiritually mature, Christian mentors and clinicians.
+If a therapist identifies as Christian, but only seeks wisdom from earthly or secular sources, that’s problematic.
+It shows humility and fear of the Lord (the presence of the Holy Spirit) when one seeks wisdom in prayer, in what Scripture says, and from more spiritually mature, Christian mentors and clinicians.

 You can ask as many of these questions as makes sense for you when consulting with a potential therapist.
 It might feel uncomfortable to do so, but guarding your heart is wisdom and you are worth it!
 Walking in faithfulness in this way will be a gift to you, and a gift to the therapists you consult with.
-God will lead you to the right therapist as you trust in Him.
+It will save you both time and energy if it’s not ultimately the right fit.
+The goal here isn’t perfectly polished answers or to find a perfect therapist, it’s simply to love God, others, and yourself well.
+If anything makes you pause or sounds off, don’t be afraid to ask for clarification.
+God is with you and will lead you to the right therapist as you trust in Him.

 If you are a resident of California, I offer virtual and in-person (Orange County only) individual therapy and you are welcome to schedule a consult with me here to see if we are a good fit.
 I’m also happy to provide trusted referrals if you need help with that - just send me a message!